psu-spatial/Stat462-2024/docs/in_02-Lab3.md

  - Click on the plot to make yourself a scatterplot with negative correlation.

  - Save the data as a csv file and put it in your Lab 3 folder.
-You might need to add column names
+You WILL need to add column names.
+You can do this by opening it in excel and adding them in on the top row (e.g. X and Y), then saving as a CSV or EXCEL.
+Don't let your mac save it as a stupid format.

- - Read the data into R.
+ - Read the data into R.  [TUTORIAL 4](#T4_ReadingData)

- - Find the statistical summary of the data  (e.g. summary/command)
+ - Find the statistical summary of the data  (e.g. summary/command - labs 1 and 2)

- - Make a scatterplot and create your first linear regression model (TUTORIAL 8)
+ - Make a scatterplot and create your first linear regression model (Tutorial 6 plots - [Plots](#T6_plots) scroll down to scatterplots, and Tutorial 8: [Regression](#T8_regression) )

   - Write the gradient and intercept - and the full model equation.
+BONUS 1%, see if you can use Insert to write it in Latex equation format. (and google)

 <br><br>

-## 3: Taiwan analysis
+## 3: Taiwan analysis {.unnumbered}

 Next month, your friend is moving to Sindian Dist., in New Taipei City, Taiwan.
 They want to buy a house and have asked you to figure out what most impacts house price.